-- Write to you if your child's attendance is causing a concern and/or where punctuality is a concern; - Arrange a meeting so that you may discuss the situation with one of our Attendance Champions, e.g. Pathway Lead, or Deputy Headteacher; - Create a personalised action/support plan, such as an attendance contract, to address any barriers to attendance and make clear each person's role in improving the attendance patterns of your child; - Offer signposting support to other agencies or services, if appropriate or undertake an Early Help Assessment & Plan with you; - Refer the matter to an external agency for multi-agency support, or consult with the Children's Advice and Duty Service (CADS) or the police, where there are safeguarding concerns. - Refer to the Local Authority for joint enquiries to be made to establish the whereabouts of the child through Children Missing Education procedures if no contact has been made with parents by the 10th day of absence (or sooner if deemed appropriate). - Refer the matter to the Local Authority for relevant legal sanctions, if attendance deteriorates following the above actions.
+- Write to you if your child's attendance is causing a concern and/or where punctuality is a concern; - Conduct regular wishes and feelings with your child to understand the child's lived experience; - Arrange a meeting so that you may discuss the situation with our Senior Attendance Champion - Create a personalised action/support plan, such as an attendance contract, to address any barriers to attendance and make clear each person's role in improving the attendance patterns of your child; - Share any agreed action/support plan, such as an attendance contract, with parents/carers - Offer signposting support to other agencies or services, if appropriate or undertake an Early Help Assessment & Plan with you; - Refer the matter to an external agency for multi-agency support, or consult with the Children's Advice and Duty Service (CADS) or the police, where there are safeguarding concerns. - Refer to the Local Authority for joint enquiries to be made to establish the whereabouts of the child through Children Missing Education procedures if no contact has been made with parents by the 10th day of absence (or sooner if deemed appropriate). - Refer the matter to the Local Authority for relevant legal sanctions, if attendance deteriorates following the above actions offered to families will be child-centred and planned in discussion and agreement with both parents and pupils.

 To plan the correct support, we will always invite parents and pupils to attend a meeting to discuss the concerns and devise a plan to support the child's regular attendance.
-Support offered to families will be child-centred and planned in discussion and agreement with both parents and pupils.
+Support